-Dr. M. D. Walker, of Dundee, Scotland, in a private letter to me, dated November 15, 1892, says: "My experience has led me to recognize that Natr. phos. is one of the most required salts in the economy.
+Dr. M. D. Walker, of Dundee, Scotland, in a private letter to me, says: "My experience has led me to recognize that Natr. phos. is one of the most required salts in the economy.
 In goitre especially-give it as an alternating remedy.
-An acid is the only solvent of lime, and if Calc. phos. and Calc. fluor. are needed, then an excess of some acid may be suspected of solving out this cell-salt.
-Do not allow theories of the old school to deter you from looking results or plain facts fairly in the face, and try to meet the cause of the effect-you will have good results with goitre.
+An acid is the only solvent of lime, and if Calc.
+Phos. and Calc. fluor. are needed, then an excess of some acid may be suspected of solving out this cell salt.
+Do not allow other theories to deter you from looking results or plain facts fairly in the face, and try to meet the cause of the effect-you will have good results with goitre.
 Let Natr. phos. be taken, twice daily, months after the cure has been established."
 (Dr. J. B. Chapman.)